finsysadmin/Cisco-CUBE/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE`(LICENSE) for more information.
+Distributed under the [MIT License](LICENSE).  for more information.